 Aboriginal Art in Canberra

 Australia has always been an attractive destination to visit.
-This is the place where you can find in the midst of the action a twist of heritage.
+This is the place where you can find a twist of heritage in the midst of the action.
 The old civilization of the ancestors matters a lot to Australians.
 In fact, their respect to the aboriginal culture is reflected by a seat in their parliament.

 What is this culture about and why do we discuss aboriginal art in this article?

-Historically speaking, that culture refers to the first humans who have inhabited the mainland and constituted, with the strait of Torres, the state of Oceania.
-Art is a key element in the aboriginal culture, especially painting.
+Historically speaking, that culture refers to the first humans who inhabited the mainland and constituted, with the strait of Torres, the state of Oceania.
+Art, especially painting, is a key element in the aboriginal culture.

-Today, aboriginal art is very appreciated by art lovers and is very demanded in auction houses.
-However, we cannot tell how to categorize that type of art.
+Today, aboriginal art is highly appreciated by art lovers and increasingly demanded in auction houses.
+However, this type of art is difficult to categorise.
 Some people label it as an ethnical art others as a contemporary art.

-What may this conflict inflect on Art market in general?
-What may it cause to artists?
+What may this conflict inflict on the Art Market in general?
+How can it influence artists?
 And how is it perceived by the international specter?
 These are the questions we’ll try to answer.

 What is Aboriginal art?

-In the first place, let’s start with a definition to aboriginal art: every art piece that is handcrafted by an isolated society, politically and economically speaking, is an aboriginal art.
+In the first place, let’s start with a definition of aboriginal art.
+Aboriginal art considers every art piece that is handcrafted by an isolated society, politically and economically speaking.

-What is interesting to know is that, the shapes that we can find on actual paintings are exactly the same that we used to find on rocks back then in time.
-It symbolizes the spiritual links to the natives and it emphasize on the heritage.
+Interestingly, shapes that we can find on actual paintings are exactly the same that we used to find on rocks back then in time.
+They symbolise the spiritual links to the natives and emphasize the meaning of the heritage.

 Aboriginal art facing international art market

-According to blog.artsper.com, in the last 16 years, aboriginal art’s market has increased more than 20%.
-It has become an interesting investment for all the well-informed collectors.
-Since the peak of 2007, the market has decreased before it got stable in 2014.
-However, 2015 has been a good year for the aboriginal art.
-It increased by 40% according to the AIAM 100, which explains the traders’ enthusiasm to this market.
+According to blog.artsper.com, in the last 16 years, the aboriginal art’s market has increased by more than 20%.
+It has become an interesting investment for all well-informed collectors.
+Since the peak in 2007, the market has decreased before it got stable in 2014.
+However, 2015 was a good year for the aboriginal art.
+It increased by 40% according to the AIAM 100, which explains the traders’ enthusiasm with regard to this market.

 Infographic summing up the key numbers of Aboriginal Art